house-of-code/hoc_api/README.md

-        $ rails new app_name --api -d postgresql -m path/to/repo/hoc_api_template.rb
+        $ rails new app_name --api -d postgresql -q -m path/to/repo/hoc_api_template.rb

-This will create a new api-only rails app with postgresql as database using the hoc_api_template.rb
+This will create a new api-only rails app with postgresql as database using the hoc_api_template.rb. the `-q` options hide the very verbose output from rails generation